kvietmeier/Terraform/vastdata/README.md

 ```

-Use the VIP Pool -
+Use the VIP Pool - you need the tenantID that owns the Pool and the PoolID.

 ``` terraform
 # Need a View Policy